Using Feide with Client Credentials Flow¶

 Here are some references:

-To obtain an access token, the client must send a GET request to the
+To obtain an access token, the client must send a form POST request

-use of client credentials flow, and Dataporten will issue a token that
+authentication with the client id and client secret.
+Feide will issue a token that

 is not associated with any end-user.

 Here is an example

 curl command to obtain an access token: